Norman Mineta: After leaving the Bush administration

 Hill & Knowlton announced on July 10, 2006, that Mineta would join the firm as vice chairman, effective July 24, 2006.

 In 2005, Mineta received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member and Google co-founder Larry Page.
-In October 2006, Mineta won the Wright Brothers Memorial Trophy.
-In December 2006, he was awarded the Presidential Medal of Freedom.
+In October 2006, he won the Wright Brothers Memorial Trophy.
+Two months later, Mineta was awarded the Presidential Medal of Freedom.
 In 2007, the Japanese government conferred upon him the Grand Cordon, Order of the Rising Sun.

 On February 4, 2008, the day before the closely contested California Democratic primary, Mineta endorsed Barack Obama.

 Beginning in the summer of 2008, Mineta began service as chairman of a panel of the National Academy of Public Administration overseeing a study of modernization efforts at the United States Coast Guard.
 Other notable members of the panel include former director of United States Office of Personnel Management Janice Lachance and former NASA (National Aeronautics and Space Administration) administrator Sean O'Keefe.

 In June 2010, Mineta was named co-chair of the Joint Ocean Commission Initiative.
 On August 10, 2010, he was named vice chair of L&L Energy, Inc., which was headquartered in Seattle and operated coal mines and other facilities related to coal production in China.

 Mineta was a recipient of the Chubb Fellowship at Yale University from 2015 to 2016.

 Legacy

 The Mineta Transportation Institute was named after him.
 It was established by Congress in 1991 as a research institute focusing on issues related to intermodal surface transport in the United States.
 It is part of San Jose State University's Lucas Graduate School of Business in San Jose, California, and is currently directed by Karen Philbrick.

-In 2001, the San Jose International Airport adopted his name to honor him while he was serving as the United States Secretary of Transportation.
-In 2024, a statue was erected there in his honor.
+In 2001, while Mineta was serving as the United States Secretary of Transportation, the San Jose International Airport adopted his name to honor him.
+In 2024, a statue was erected there in Mineta's honor.

 On September 15, 2008, California State Route 85, a freeway connecting the South San Jose area with Mountain View, California, was also designated the Norman Y. Mineta Highway in remembrance of Mineta.

 In 2022, Congress renamed the Department of Transportation headquarters building as the William T. Coleman, Jr. and Norman Y. Mineta Federal Building, in honor of Mineta and another former Secretary, William Thaddeus Coleman Jr.

 Personal life

 Mineta's first marriage was to May Hinoki, which lasted from 1961 to 1986.
-In 1991, Mineta married United Airlines flight attendant Danealia "Deni" Brantner.
-Mineta had two children from his first marriage and two stepchildren from Danealia "Deni" Brantner's previous marriage.
+In 1991, he married United Airlines flight attendant Danealia "Deni" Brantner.
+Mineta had two children from his first marriage and two stepchildren from Brantner's previous marriage.
 He had 11 grandchildren.

-Mineta died on May 3, 2022, from a heart ailment in Edgewater, Maryland, at the age of 90.
+Mineta died on May 3, 2022, from a heart ailment in Edgewater, Maryland, at age 90.